WebberZone/top-10/readme.txt

 * Enhancements/Modifications:
 	* Optimised import of tables particularly for larger imports
+	* Added wpml-config.xml file that will allow settings to be translated with WPML and PolyLang

 * Bug fixes:
 	* Fixed PHP notice on widgets.php page due to the block